DworkinLab/Protocols/Olympus_BX43_HowToUse.md

 3. Turn on computer

-4. Password for the computer is “drosophila”

-5. Open the software: CellSens Standard Software
+4. Open the software: CellSens Standard Software

 - You can close the Start page

-6. Remember to fill in the sign in sheet
+5. Remember to fill in the sign in sheet (are you using Fluorescence or brightfield).

-Koehler Illumination
+## Setting up Koehler Illumination

-Perform this at 10x
+Perform this at 10x magnification.

 1. Make sure the shutter is open